 Chief currently has no active mining operations.
 Chief's near-term commercial focus is to develop the at-surface industrial minerals and aggregates deposits potential of its properties with a medium to longer term focus on developing base and precious metal mining from its other properties.

 The Burgin Mine is located in the East Tintic Mining District, Utah, about 60 miles southwest of Salt Lake City, Utah.
 The Burgin Mine has not been in operation since 1978.
-Among other things, any plan to re-start the Burgin Mine would be subject to a feasibility study, significant capital investment and regulatory approvals, including regulatory permission to dewater the Burgin Mine.
+Among other things, any plan to re-start the Burgin Mine would be subject to significant capital investment to dewater the Burgin Mine.
 The Trixie Mine is located approximately 1.5 miles from the Burgin Mine's concentrating mill.
 The Trixie Mine is a gold-silver mine and was in production from late 2001 until closure in March 2002 due to unstable mining conditions.
 The Trixie Mine has not operated since 2002.

 LeadFX announced on November 20, 2017, from its headquarters in Perth, Australia, of potential activity at its Burgin mine at Tintic.